 If you decide to stay near — but not in — Walt Disney World Resort, there are plenty of options available.
 Disney provides a list of recommended hotels near the resort that meet their exacting standards.
 Prices for these accommodations are on the high side, even for the "value" level hotels.

 Instead of booking just a room, if you book at a partner hotel via the Walt Disney World site, you’ll purchase a package that includes a base ticket to one Walt Disney World theme park that’s good for the number of nights you are staying there plus one.
-Keep that information in mind when you calculate your total costs, but if you’re trying to save money on a trip to Walt Disney World, you may be better off booking a hotel and tickets separately, especially if you score a great deal through CityPASS Orlando.
+Keep that information in mind when you calculate your total costs, but if you’re trying to save money on a trip to Walt Disney World, you may be better off booking a hotel and tickets separately, especially if you score a great deal with Orlando CityPASS® tickets.

 What to Do at Epcot®